 In 2018, Ashton’s work was discovered by Hans Zimmer.
 Ashton has worked for Zimmer’s companies Remote Control Productions and Bleeding Fingers Music, and in 2019, continues to compose independently.

 In 2016, Ashton began to work with cinematographer Alex Raaen and co-writer/producer Samantha Maynard.
 Ashton has directed five shorts, including the multi-award winning film The Soldier, a drama created for Memorial Day.
 The Soldier took home four awards including Best Young Filmmaker at the Los Angeles Film Awards.
 Other films include Immolation, which was nominated in the LA One Reelers Short Film Festival; Purge: 2024, based on the franchise from James DeMonaco; and the dark thriller Eldritch, which was shot in the famous Central State Hospital in Indianapolis.
 Ashton also wrote and directed a documentary film about the music of the Lord of the Rings trilogy, which was released in March 2019.

 In March 2019, it was also announced that Ashton was directing a feature length Holocaust documentary film titled “We Shall Not Die Now,” which will explore the story of the Holocaust, the resilience of the survivors, and the importance of Holocaust education for future generations.
 Ashton has been traveling around the country speaking with survivors and scholars, and also filmed at all the camps and major cities in Poland in early June 2019.
-The film is set for the release in late fall under his newly found production company, “Blackbird Pictures.”
+The film is set for the release on December 5th, 2019 under his newly found production company, “Blackbird Pictures.”